vearlen/Getting-and-Cleaning-Data-Assignment/README.md

 *on that stage I have descriptive names and labels already*
 * group_by subject and activity and calculate mean

+##### Feature names
-The feature names used for observations are described in text file, accessible after download here:*'data/UCI HAR Dataset/features_info.txt'* or in CodeBook file.
+The feature names used for observations are described in text file, accessible after download here: *'data/UCI HAR Dataset/features_info.txt'* or in CodeBook file.